-Spring is one of the best times for birdwatching in the Dordogne, with the kite migration underway we hope to see all three European species – tred, black, and the resident black-winged kite.
+Early spring is one of the best times for birdwatching in the Dordogne.
 Overwintering mountain birds such as wallcreeper and Alpine accentor can be seen and the Dordogne’s wealth of woodpeckers are at their most visible, and most vocal, in March.
-In the forest areas we may also find hawfinch and crested tit, with corn and cirl buntings on the farmland.
+With the kite migration underway, we hope to see all three European species – red, black, and the resident black-winged kite.
+In the forest and heathland areas we may also find hawfinch, Dartford warbler, woodlark, firecrest, short-toed treecreeper and crested tit, with rock sparrow, crested lark plus corn and cirl buntings on the farmland.

 - Black woodpecker

-The area is dominated by the classic Dordogne oak forest and limestone meadows, cut through by the majestic River Dordogne.
+The area is dominated by the Dordogne oak forest and mixed farmland, cut through by the majestic River Dordogne.
 Our tour also takes us into a number of other interesting habitats including river cliffs, arable plains, heathlands and wetlands.
 The region is studded with pretty honey-coloured villages, ancient churches, chateaux and caves.

 Price includes return scheduled flights London – Bordeaux – London.